NBISweden/exac_browser/docs/README-loading_data.txt

 should be picked to be on as similar versions of the assembly as possible.

+Once the reference data is prepared in the "exac_data" directory, it is loaded using

+    FLASK_PORT=<number> python manage.py load_dbsnp_file
+    FLASK_PORT=<number> python manage.py load_gene_models

+Here, the FLASK_PORT value will make the code pick out the MongoDB collection name from the corresponding "mongoDb-<number>.refdb" setting in "settings.conf".

 Fetching and preparing GENCODE (GENCODE v19, GRChg37.p13):